aiXander/Realtime_PyAudio_FFT/README.md

+# Realtime_PyAudio_FFT
 ![Teaser image](./assets/teaser.png)

-# Realtime_PyAudio_FFT

-##A simple package to do realtime audio analysis in Python, using PyAudio and Numpy to extract and visualize FFT features from streaming audio.
+## A simple package to do realtime audio analysis in native Python, using PyAudio and Numpy to extract and visualize FFT features from live audio stream.

 **The basic pipeline:**
 * Starts a stream_reader that pulls live audio data from any source (soundcard, microphone, ...)